Querijn/BottyMcBotface/data/message.markdown

 Hey there!
 I'm Botty, let me be the first to welcome you to the Riot API Discord :)

+First and foremost: **This is not a helpdesk.
+We cannot ban or unban any Riot Games account.
+We cannot buff or nerf any champion.
+We cannot help you with technical issues in your game.** The Rioters here *do not work on the games*.
+If you have problems with League of Legends or Teamfight Tactics, please contact support. https://support.riotgames.com/hc/en-us

 Here's some tips to help you on your way:
 1. If you have any questions about the Riot API, I recommend you post them in #riot-api.
 Please don't ask if you can ask a question, just ask it!
 If someone knows the answer, they will respond, while "Can I ask a question?" will rarely be replied to.
 2. If your English is not that great, you can ask a translator, which have yellow names.
 Feel free to mention them with `@Translator <your language>`.